 Contact the school office immediately if your child contracts a communicable disease.
 Please bring a doctor’s release when the child returns to school.
 The school follows District Public Health regulations as to when a child may return to school after a communicable disease.

 Students returning to school after being treated for head lice must be examined in the health room prior to returning to class.
 The child must be free of all lice and “nits” before being re-admitted to school.

 All persons, including volunteers, who are in regular contact with the children shall be in good health and free from communicable disease.
-They shall have an intradermal tuberculin skin test (TB test) or a chest x-ray.
+Volunteers who attend overnight field trips shall have an intradermal tuberculin skin test (TB test) or a chest x-ray.
 Proof of a negative result shall be on file in the school office.

 No student shall be given over-the-counter medication during school hours except with written request from the parent/guardian.
 Written permission is given on the student’s emergency form.

 No student shall be given prescription medication during school hours except with written request from a licensed physician/healthcare provider who has the responsibility for the medical management of the student.
 All such requests must be signed by the parent/guardian.
 These authorizations must be renewed whenever the prescription changes and at the beginning of each new school year.